TalaoDAO/talao-documentation/docs/light_trusted_list_mechanism.md

 - Wallets must refresh the trusted list at least once every 24 hours
 - A local cache should be maintained for resilience in offline or degraded network scenarios

+## Security Threat Modeling (Extension)

+This section outlines potential threats to the trusted list mechanism, their impact, and possible mitigations.
+Some of these recommendations extend beyond the current scope of this specification but are valuable for future-proofing the ecosystem.

+### 1. Threats Against Trusted List Integrity

+- **Tampering with the Trusted List**
+  *Threat:* An attacker could modify the list during transit or at rest, injecting unauthorized entities.
+  *Mitigation:*
+  - Sign the trusted list with a **JWS (JSON Web Signature)** or CMS signature.
+  - Distribute only over **TLS 1.3** with strict server authentication (e.g., certificate pinning).

+- **Fake Trusted List (Endpoint Impersonation)**
+  *Threat:* A malicious endpoint could serve a fake trusted list.
+  *Mitigation:*
+  - Use **DNSSEC** and **HTTPS with CA-pinned certificates**.
+  - Hardcode the root signing key fingerprints in wallets.

+### 2. Threats Against Authenticity and Authorization

+- **Malicious Entity Insertion**
+  *Threat:* A compromised backend might add fake issuers or merchants to the list.
+  *Mitigation:*
+  - Require **multi-signature approvals** for list updates.
+  - Use a **public transparency log** (e.g., Merkle-tree-based, like Certificate Transparency).

+- **Key Compromise of Authority**
+  *Threat:* If the ecosystem authority’s root signing key is compromised, the entire trust model collapses.
+  *Mitigation:*
+  - Use **Hardware Security Modules (HSMs)** to store signing keys.
+  - Implement **key rotation** and backup secondary signing keys.

 ## Glossary and References

 - VC : Verifiable Credential